aegrey/AngularJS-Chat/README.md

 # AngularJS Front-End Chat

 #### Latest Commit - App Status
 Structure of app with vars defined and temp data for UI build out.
+UI for mobile complete with the exception of channel menu.
+Some minor changes to design.
+Needs tweaking on desktop.

 ---